About Butter Chicken and the way of life

 I stared long and hard at a post.
 A cutesy illustration that has garnered 5778 likes.
 All the heart emojis .
 All the comments of “So good.
 So beautiful.
 Awww.
 Wow wow wow.
 Awesome. 😍😍😍❤️❤️❤️”

-Something inside me felt like it died.
 The inner critic tells me there’s nothing fresh about this illustration.
 It bears a striking resemblance to the style of an established illustrator from London.
-The color palette also reminds me of another experienced designer who’s worked on numerous Wes Anderson movie sets.
+The colour palette reminds me of another experienced designer who’s worked on numerous Wes Anderson movie sets.

 I strongly dislike it because I know where the influences come from, and I respect the original creators.
 This young illustrator probably saw the original works while browsing online, found them interesting, and remembered them without knowing who made them.